jinyoungjo/academic-kickstart/content/talk/ALAK2015/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Jo, J. (2015).
 The development of as … as construction: a corpus-based study.
-The Applied Linguistics Association of Korea 2015 International Conference."
+Talk presented at the Applied Linguistics Association of Korea 2015 International Conference."
 event: The Applied Linguistics Association of Korea 2015 International Conference
 event_url:
-location: The Applied Linguistics Association of Korea 2015 International Conference
+location:
 address:
   street:
   city: